awslabs/sagemaker-debugger/docs/tensorflow/README.md

 set the names of different operations you might be interested in.

 ##### Adding tensors from variables in the code
-If you do not know the names of the tensors you are interested in, you can also just pass the variables to Tornasole.
+If you do not know the names of the tensors you are interested in, you can also just pass the variables to smdebug.
 Collection has an add method which takes either a TensorFlow Operation, Variable, or Tensor.

 For example, say you want to log the activations of relu layers in your model.
 You can save them as follows to a